wlsf82/el-genio/README.md

 Run `npm start` to start the client and server.

+> The command above will start both client and server in development mode.

+To start the server in production mode, run `npm run server`.
+In this case, the client needs be be started separetedly with `npm run client`.

 After the app is started you should be able to access it locally at `http://localhost:5173/`.

 ___